If you’re finding yourself indoors more often these days, you may be on the hunt for some fun winter crafts and activities to do with the kids.

 We have just the thing for you.
 Kids will love creating this polar bear name craft to practice spelling their names!

 Check out some more polar bear activities your little cubs will love!
-There are lots of crafts and printables to choose from for those days you want to stay cozied up learning and having fun with the kids.
+There are lots of crafts and printables to choose from for those days you want to stay cozied up learning and having so much fun with the kids.

 Preschool Polar Bear Craft